 The grounds of the Rudolfinum on the Old Town side of the riverbank have not always looked so grand.
-Previously the site had been a riding school, a prison and a saw mill before construction started on the current building in 1875.
+Previously the site had been a nitrate bed, a riding school, a prison and a saw mill before construction started on the current building in 1875.

 When the Rudolfinum opened in 1885 there was a bit of a spat as the majority of the attendees were German or spoke German and it seemed that Czechs were being marginalised.
 This was almost certainly the case as the Czech Reformist movement was beginning to gather pace and strength during this time.

 The Rudolfinum was built to accommodate two specific functions.
 The largest concert hall of it’s time (the Dvorak Hall) and art galleries.
 In 1896 it hosted the first performance of the Czech Philharmonic Orchestra (under the direction of Antonin Dvorak himself) and is the home of the Czech Philharmonic Orchestra to this day.

 Post-independence, in 1932 the Dvorak Hall was converted to host the Czech Parliament Assembly of Deputies but it’s converted back into a concert hall during the German occupation.
 Post-war the Rudolfinum was internally redesigned and a second smaller concert hall (the Suk Hall) was added on the ground floor.
 Post-war also saw the Czech Philharmonic Orchestra share the Rudolfinum with the Prague Academy of Performing Arts and the Prague Conservatoire which required further internal design changes.
 The last renovation was between 1989 and 1992 when the building was returned largely to the original 1875 design.